The Highland Vet secures first TV award

-Hit documentary series The Highland Vet have fought off stiff competition to secure their first television award.
+The team behind popular documentary series The Highland Vet are celebrating after scooping their first TV award.

-The popular 5Select show scooped up the award for best low cost factual programme at the Royal Television Society Yorkshire Awards on Thursday.
+The 5Select show was named the best low cost factual programme at the Royal Television Society Yorkshire Awards.

-The series, which is currently in its fourth season, gives viewers a behind the scenes look at the hard work of vets at DS McGregor and Partners in Thurso and Wick as they work round the clock to care for animals across the north.
+Currently in its fourth season, the programme gives viewers a behind the scenes look at the hard work of vets at DS McGregor and Partners in Thurso and Wick as they work round the clock to care for animals.

 Practice director Guy Gordon thanked everyone involved for helping to make the show a huge success.